8. Appendix

 • metal grating groundcover should not be used in outdoor spaces, and

-• surfaces, particularly those adjacent to 0–under 3 education and play spaces, must not include choking hazards, such as materials that may deteriorate over time or contain small parts that could pose choking risks for babies and toddlers.
+• surfaces, particularly those adjacent to 0–under 3 education and play spaces, must not include choking hazards, such as pebbles, gravel, rubber crumb, synthetic turf infill or other materials that may deteriorate over time or contain small parts that could pose choking risks for babies and toddlers, and

 Shade structures in early learning facilities must be located clear of fences and barriers so they do not enable climbing and comply with AS1926.1.
 Shade must be provided over static play areas such as sandpits.
 It should also be provided over areas of soft fall and digging patches.
 In cases where new plantings need time to grow, temporary shade solutions must be provided to ensure constant adequate sun protection for children.

-• manual override lighting controls provided to indoor education and play spaces, and
+• manual override lighting controls provided to indoor education and play spaces

 • incoming supply pillars and mains switchboards located outside children's areas.